yhavinga/chatgpt-cbs-opendata-plugin/README.md

 This will start the server on `localhost:8123`.
 Use nginx and e.g. letsencrypt to make it available on the internet so that the OpenAI plugin runner can access it on https://yourdomain.com/

+## Code layout

+* The main fastapi and table-query logic resides in `./server`.
+The `table*` files take care of data handling and querying.

 ## CBS opendata

-Querying CBS opendata involves two main activities
+Querying CBS opendata is enabled through three endpoints.

 1. **Table List Retrieval**: Getting the table-list and finding the correct table (dataframe) to query.
    The metadata of a table includes an identifier and a summary.
 The summary is embedded with ada, so we can search for matching keywords in the summary to find the correct table.

 2. **Table Record Format**: Getting the record format of the table (dataframe) and the column names.
    The table is fetched and column names as well as summary data are extracted from the table.
    With this information returned by the  plugin, the OpenAI plugin runner can hopefully aid the user in answering questions like 'what kind of questions can I answer with this table?' or 'what kind of data is in this table?' and formulate a good natural language query based on the user query.

 3. **Table Querying**: Querying the table (dataframe) with a table identifier and natural language query string.
 GPT is asked to translate the query into one or more pandas operations.
 The resulting code is then executed in a